micah4thewin/Blog/index.md

 ## About the Author

-Hi, I'm [Your Name], and I'm the author of this blog.
-I'm a [describe yourself briefly] who enjoys [describe your interests and hobbies].
-When I'm not [doing whatever you do], I can usually be found [doing something else interesting].
-Thanks for reading, and I hope you enjoy the blog!
+Hi, I'm Micah Levason, and I'm the author of this blog.